PowerPowder/CCNA-notes/chapter6.md

 # Chapter 6

-Are settings tied to each vlan?

-can you *remote* into different vlans?

-does only one vlan control the whole switch when remoting in?

 ## Terms
 * **Telnet**: protocol used to remote into systems with a CLI without encryption
 * **SSH**: remote into systems with a CLI using encryption and keys